heidenreich/theironyard.github.io/source/jobs/index.markdown

 The world has huge problems that need to be solved, many of which technology is perfectly suited to address.
 Companies full of designers and developers around the globe are answering this call, but there's a problem: there aren't enough of them.
 While data shows a current surplus of American graduates with STEM degrees, anyone on the ground in the tech industry has felt the acute shortage of high-quality developers.
 What's more, over the next 10 years there will be *1.4 million jobs in computer science but only 400,000 qualified graduates*.

 The Iron Yard is a solution at that juncture of supply, demand, and a broken education system.
-We are committed to training up the highest-quality developers in the world, both in skill and in character.
+We are committed to training the highest-quality developers in the world, both in skill and in character.
 Our mission is to find people who want to pursue the *craft* and *life-long adventure* of programming, teach them the tools of the trade, teach them how to teach themselves, and then release them into the world with the drive and capability to make a difference.
 We believe that passionate, talented people who love what they do will create great families, jobs, companies, and solutions to the world's problems.

 We want to accomplish this alongside talented, passionate people who share our vision, love what they do, and want to have a whole lot of fun along the way.